ajkou/FAER_Study/README1.md

     P value adjustment method: bonferroni

 Subject Repeated Measures ANOVA removes variablility created by individual effects from the F-test calculation.
-The highly disparate subject scores removes a huge chunk of variability
+The highly disparate subject scores removes a huge chunk of variability.
 Both Rater and AssessmentTime have a case for showing a difference in means, especially in TotErgo score.
-No interaction effect between Rater and AssessmentTime relating to these 4 scoring schemes.
+No interaction effect between Rater and AssessmentTime was found.

 ANOVA Total Score
 > summary(aov(Total ~ Rater*AssessmentTime+Error(Subj), data = data.rm ))